alecperkins/active-markdown/README.md

 3. Compile a file

-        $ ./activemd <filename>.amd
+        $ ./activemd <filename>.md
-        Compiling <filename>.amd --> <filename>.html
+        Compiling <filename>.md --> <filename>.html

     This will generate an HTML file of the same name, but with the `.html` extension.
-The source file can have any extension, so long as it's plain text, but `.amd` is recommended.
-Try it on `sample_amd_files/st-ives.amd` or `docs/an-experiment/index.amd`.
+The source file can have any extension, so long as it's plain text, but `.md` is recommended.
+Try it on `sample_amd_files/st-ives.md` or `docs/an-experiment/index.md`.

 4. View the output